Battle of the Atlantic: January–June 1942

 The first U-boats reached US waters on 13 January 1942.
 By the time they withdrew on 6 February, they had sunk 156,939 tonnes of shipping without loss.
 The first batch of Type IXs was followed by more Type IXs and Type VIIs supported by Type XIV "Milk Cow" tankers which provided refuelling at sea.
 They sank 397 ships totalling over 2 million tons.
 In 1943, the United States launched over 11 million tons of merchant shipping; that number declined in the later war years, as priorities moved elsewhere.

-In May, King (by this time both Cominch and CNO) finally scraped together enough ships to institute a convoy system.
+In May, King (by this time both Cominch and Chief of Naval Operations (CNO) finally scraped together enough ships to institute a convoy system.
 This quickly led to the loss of seven U-boats.
-The US did not have enough ships to cover all the gaps; the U-boats continued to operate freely during the Battle of the Caribbean and throughout the Gulf of Mexico (where they effectively closed several US ports) until July, when the British-loaned escorts began arriving.
+The US did not have enough ships to cover all the gaps; the U-boats continued to operate freely during the Battle of the Caribbean and throughout the Gulf of Mexico (where they effectively closed several US ports), until July, when the British-loaned escorts began arriving.
 These included 24 anti-submarine armed trawlers.
 The institution of an interlocking convoy system on the American coast and in the Caribbean Sea in mid-1942 resulted in an immediate drop in attacks in those areas.
 As a result of the increased coastal convoy escort system, the U-boats' attention was shifted back to the Atlantic convoys.
 For the Allies, the situation was serious but not critical throughout much of 1942.